8bitprodigy/ASSMAN/README.md

   - `void  AssMan_release( AssMan *assman, const char *path)`: Releases a resource if it's no longer in use anywhere else, otherwise, it decrements the refcount.

+  - `void  AssMan_clear( AssMan *assman,)`: Clears the entire manager of all assets and registred file types.

   - `void  AssMan_clearAssets( AssMan *assman,)`: Clears the entire manager of all assets.

   - `void  AssMan_clearRegistry( AssMan *assman,)`: Clears the entire manager of all registered file types.